flipcoder/textbeat/README.md

 4
 ```

+The first column is playing notes along the grid normally, while the
+2nd column is playing 3 notes in the space of the others' 4 notes.

-The spacing is not even between the sets, but the 'T' value stretches them
+Even though there is visual spacing between the triplet groups, the 'T' value effective
-to make them line up in a default ratio of 3:4.
+stretches the notes so they occur along a slower grid according to that ratio.

+The spaces that occur after (and between) tuplet groupings should remain empty,
+since they are spacers to make the expansion line up.

 ## Picking